metamaden/recountmethylation_bioc2021/README.md

 * Title: *Accessing, querying, and analyzing public DNAm array data compilations with recountmethylation*
 * Date: August 4th, 2021
 * Conference link: [https://bioc2021.bioconductor.org/posts/paper106/](https://bioc2021.bioconductor.org/posts/paper106/)

-This page will also link to the pre-recorded lecture video, once it's uploaded to YouTube.
-When watching this lecture, you can follow along during the Code Break sections by referring to the corresponding scripts deposited [here](https://github.com/metamaden/recountmethylation_bioc2021/tree/main/workshop_materials).

 ## Code break scripts and questions covered